janssen-io/blog/content/blog/azure/static-webapps-with-azure-devops.md

 ---
-title: "Static Web Apps with Azure Devops"
+title: "Static Web Apps with Azure DevOps"
-date: 2022-07-06T20:22:57+02:00
+date: 2022-07-10T08:22:57+02:00
-draft: true
+draft: false
 comment_id: 1
 showtoc: true
 ---

 Azure Static Web Apps can automatically generate a GitHub workflow and set the secret for you in GitHub.
 To deploy such an app via Azure DevOps, however, requires a bit more work.

-In this post, I will show you how to setup continuous integration for a static webapp, setup a custom domain with Azure Pipelines.
+In this post, I will show you how to setup the infrastructure for a static webapp and how to setup a custom domain with Azure Pipelines.

-In future posts, I will show how to add an integrated function and hook it up to Application Insights, test your changes before merging your Pull Request, Bring Your Own Functions and integration with Azure Front Door.
+### Other posts in this series
+- Static Web Apps with Azure DevOps (you are here)
+- Static Web Apps with Azure DevOps - Part 2 (2022-07-17)
+- Static Web Apps: Integrated Functions and App Insights (2022-07-24)
+- Static Web Apps: Pull Request integration (2022-07-31)

 ## Solution
 The website we will create will be a simple 'Hello World'-type website; A single html page with a contact form.
 For a more complex front-end, I suggest starting with the tutorials on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).